crkaide/kickstarter-analysis/README.md

-# Launch Date and Funding Goals analysis for "Fever" (a play) by Louise
+# "Fever" (a play) by Louise: Launch Date and Funding Goals analysis

 ## Overview of Project
 Following analysis of the success of various Kickstarter campaigns based on their industry category (e.g., food, music, theater) as well as seasonal trends, Louise would like to look at additional data to determine whether and how successful outcomes are affected by campaign launch dates and fundraising goals.